 Microinfusion vs. Micro-Needling

 While Facile also offers micro-needling (another super-buzzy skin treatment as of late), I ultimately decided to go with the microinfusion options instead.
-Not only did it feel like a better fit in regard to my sensitive skin type, but I also just didn't feel like putting up with three days of downtime.
-However, the two treatments are often confused, so I asked Metcalfe is she could set the record straight once and for all.
+Not only did it feel like a better fit in regard to my sensitive skin type, but I also just didn't feel like putting up with days of downtime.
+However, the two treatments are often confused, so I asked Metcalfe if she could set the record straight once and for all.

 "The needles in the microinfusion Aquagold device are hollow, which delivers ingredients directly to the skin," she emphasizes.
 "Plus, they are stamped at a shallower depth into the skin.
-With micro-needling, however, we focus on stimulating your body's own collagen in the skin by creating deeper channels, or micro injuries, without delivering an ingredient directly."
+With micro-needling, however, we focus on stimulating your body's own collagen in the skin by creating deeper channels, or micro-injuries, without delivering an ingredient directly."